 Tea tree oil (formally known as Melaleuca alternifolia) is a plant native to Australia.2 It is an essential oil that is oftentimes used to help treat uncomfortable symptoms caused by bug bites.

 Tea tree oil is made up of chemicals that can fight bacteria, swelling, and pain.2 Its most useful characteristic is that it can calm itchy skin.
 A recent study found that soothing skin ointments, made of at least 5% tea tree oil, could greatly decrease the amount of discomfort in people with itchy eyes.3

 Aloe vera is an incredibly useful and versatile plant.
-Beyond its uses as a nutritious food, post-sunburn gel, and household decoration, aloe vera can also help to treat mosquito bites.
+Beyond its uses as a post-sunburn gel, and household decoration, aloe vera can also be used for treating mosquito bites.